gwen001/github-subdomains/README.md

 # Warning

 This repository is not public yet.
-If you get access to it, it means that you're part of the GitHub sponsors program.
+If you get access it means that you're part of the GitHub sponsors program.
 The tool will be released as soon as the current goal will be reached.
 For now, you're not allowed to release it, publish it or give access to anyone else.

-At the same time, please remember that this program is still under development process.
-Bugs and changes may occur.
+At the same time, please remember that this program is still under development, bugs and changes may occur.

 # Install